jamesdanielwhitford/replit.github.io/tutorials/37-build-breakout-with-kaboom.md

     });
 ```

-This code uses Kaboom's [`chance()`](https://kaboomjs.com/#chance) function to spawn a powerup 5% of the time after a block is destroyed.
+This code uses Kaboom's [`chance()`](https://kaboomjs.com/#chance) function to set our powerup to spawn after a block is destroyed 5% of the time.
 The powerup is a game object with similar components to other moving objects we've defined.
 The [`cleanup()`](https://kaboomjs.com/#cleanup) component will ensure it's automatically destroyed when it leaves the screen.
 Additionally, we give it a movement speed and an `effect()` function, which we'll call when it hits the paddle.

 Just below the `onCollide("ball", "block")` callback, add the following two callbacks to define our powerup's movement and collision behavior: